 Due to their high intelligence, a Golden Shepherd is able to learn tricks and be trained easily.
 If you’re proactive in rewarding them for their good behaviour, they tend to understand very quickly what’s right and wrong.
 They like to please their owners - which makes the training process pretty simple.

-If you choose to adopt a Golden Shepherd, you’ll need lots of time on your hands to exercise and play with them.
+If you choose to adopt a German shepherd cross Golden retriever, you’ll need lots of time on your hands to exercise and play with them.
 They’re very energetic dogs in general, and will easily become bored and frustrated without their daily jaunt.

 Golden Shepherd's adore playing fetch, frisbee, walks, jogging, running, hiking and swimming - basically, anything which requires physical activity, they’ll be more than happy to join in with.
-For this reason, the Golden Retriever x Golden Shepherd mix is best placed in a household with an outside play area.
+For this reason, the German shepherd - Golden retriever mix is best placed in a household with an outside play area.
 They won’t be so happy in an apartment or house without a garden.
 Aim for 60-90 minutes of exercise per day.

 Though physical attributes will vary from puppy to puppy, Golden Shepherd’s have a fairly long coat in most cases.
 If you don’t like shedding, this pup probably isn’t for you - there will be hair all over your house!
 You’ll need to incorporate a daily brush in your dog’s routine, as well as checking their nails on a regular basis as they’re prone to getting long quickly.
 An ear wax check and clean out are also beneficial as both breeds tend to suffer from a build up of wax.

-Make sure you inspect the veterinary records of any Golden Retriever x German Shepherd puppy you buy.
+Make sure you inspect the veterinary records of any German shepherd cross Golden retriever puppy you buy.
 It can also help to dig deeper into the parent’s health, as some issues may be genetic.
 You can expect your Golden Shepherd to live to around 10-14 years old, which is a good life expectancy considering their size.
-According to Feed Fond, the most common health concerns of this mix breed are:
+The most common health concerns of this mix breed are: